 An acorn squash that is about 2 pounds will take about 45 minutes to roast until tender.
 If you can easily stick a fork into the squash, you know it’s done.

-Once the squash has cooled enough to handle, scoop the flesh out and into a large mixing bowl.
+Once it’s cool enough to handle, scoop the flesh out and into a large mixing bowl.
 This should be easy to do with a large spoon.

 Once all the acorn squash pulp is in the bowl, you’re ready to add garlic, spices and mash!

-- Squash plus roasted garlic.
-Gently squeeze the end of the garlic clove and the pulp will come right out.
+- Add roasted garlic to the roasted squash.
+Gently squeeze the end of the garlic clove and the pulp will come right out of the papery skin.

 - Use a potato masher to incorporate garlic and squash together into a smooth and uniform puree.

-- Add the cinnamon, cumin, cayenne and salt.
+- Sprinkle the cinnamon, cumin, cayenne and salt to squash mixture.
 Continue to mash/mix until spices have been evenly dispersed.
 Taste for seasoning and add more of what you desire.

-BAM….just like that you have a healthy acorn squash recipe that took no time to make.
-I like to sprinkle a bit more freshly ground black pepper and then sprinkle with some sliced scallions, or fresh herbs like parsley, sage or oregano.
+BAM….just like that you have a healthy side dish recipe that took no time to make.
+I like to garnish with a bit more freshly ground black pepper and then sprinkle with some sliced scallions, or fresh herbs like parsley, sage or oregano.

 Debra’s Pro Tips

 - Don’t skimp on the garlic.
-Keep the garlic from burning by using large cloves and not tossing in the oil.
+Keep the garlic from burning by using large cloves and don’t toss in the oil.
 No fresh garlic?
 I’m sorry, but it happens….use a teaspoon of garlic powder (not garlic salt) to season the mash.

-- If you don’t have/can’t find acorn squash, make this recipe with kabocha, butternut, hubbard, or whatever you do have.
+- If you don’t have/can’t find acorn squash, make this recipe with kabocha, butternut, hubbard, or whatever hard winter squash you do have.
+Delicata squash will work well, but they’re small, so you will need 4-5.
+In a pinch, use sweet potatoes.

-What else can you do with mashed acorn squash?
+What else can you do with this dish?

 - Use it to top this vegan shepherd’s pie.